Low dose rate (LDR) brachytherapy

 Brachytherapy is likely to make you infertile, which means you won’t be able to have children/uri naturally.
 This is because the radiation may affect your sperm and continue to do so over time.
 However, it is still important to use contraception if your partner can become pregnant.

 Talk to your doctor, care team or hauora provider about options for freezing your sperm before treatment.

 Your doctor may suggest that you use a condom during sex for some time after treatment with LDR brachytherapy.

 For the first 4 to 6 months after LDR brachytherapy, your doctor may advise you to reduce close contact with pregnant women or infants (like having a baby on your lap for several hours).
 Even though the radiation doesn’t travel far, it is best to be cautious as it could be harmful to them.

-If an individual who has undergone LDR brachytherapy passes away within 24 months of the procedure, their body cannot be cremated.
-If cremation is important to you for personal or religious reasons, please speak to your doctor or care team
+If an individual who has undergone LDR brachytherapy passes away within 24 months of the procedure, their tinana cannot be cremated.
+If cremation is important to you for personal or religious reasons, please speak to your doctor, care team or hauora provider

 about your options

 before you have the procedure .

 Brachytherapy is often used with external beam radiation and hormone therapy.